Network Switch from Cloudtrax to Tanaza

 Tanaza is a 100% public cloud software.

-With over 330.000 access points sold globally, Open-Mesh had created a market of loyal users that now don’t know which tool to use to manage their installed base.
-Any solution for them should allow configuring and monitoring Open-Mesh devices from remote.
+With more than 330,000 access points sold worldwide, Open-Mesh had created a market of loyal users who now do not know which tool to use to manage their installed base.
+Any solution for them must allow Open-Mesh devices to be configured and monitored remotely.

 Open-Mesh existing APs are compatible with Tanaza, so that IT pros can switch to Tanaza from Cloudtrax without any hassle.
 Furthermore, the platform is multi-vendor compatible, which means that from a single centralized panel, admins can manage and monitor their existing Open-Mesh devices, as well as your Ubiquiti, Mikrotik, TP-Link and other brands’ access points.